ajrcarey/pdfium-render/README.md

 ## Static linking

-If you prefer to link Pdfium directly into your executable at compile time, use the optional `static` crate feature.
-This enables the `Pdfium::bind_to_statically_linked_library()` function which binds directly to the Pdfium functions included in your executable:
+The `static` crate feature offers an alternative to dynamic linking if you prefer to link Pdfium directly into your executable at compile time.
+This enables the `Pdfium::bind_to_statically_linked_library()` function which binds directly to the Pdfium functions compiled into your executable:

 ```rust
     use pdfium_render::prelude::*;